 Testing and other techy bits

 If you can, make sure you can send your content in editable formats as that’ll help your e-learning localization partner.
-Plus, make sure you set time aside for testing once the localization has been completed as it will be important to make sure your new language versions works properly.
+Plus, make sure you set time aside for testing once the localization has been completed as it will be important to make sure your new language versions works properly in your LMS.
+Or US Translation can help you do this.

 Choosing the right partner